 It isn’t a given that you have heard of Edvard Grieg, but I can guarantee you that you have heard some of his songs, like Morning Mood and In the Hall of the Mountain King.

 He was a composer from Bergen and is especially known for those works, even today, over 100 years since he passed (Edvard Grieg lived from 1843 to 1907).
-His house, where he lived for 22 years, was called Troldhaugen, which means “the troll hill”.
+His house, which was built for him and his wife and where he lived for 22 years, was called Troldhaugen, which means “the troll hill”.

 In the summer months, there are lunch time concerts held at Troldhaugen, and these half-hour piano concerts are the perfect introduction to Grieg’s music.